sj9612/15-bit-color-generation/README.md

 `npm test`

-This will run the unit tests for the color generation.
+This will run the unit tests.